Nizhyn Gogol State University: The University Picture Gallery

 The picture gallery occupies three halls next to the Gogol Museum.
 Opened in 1957, it consists of 230 paintings by Ukrainian and West European artists of the 14th-20th centuries.
 The Renaissance school of painting is most vividly represented here.
 The paintings by the famous Byzantine, Italian, Flemish and Dutch artists, such as Carracci, Rubens, Van Laar and one of the famous paintings "Mary Magdalene", painted by Titian himself, are exhibited.

 Famous alumni and academics

 Many outstanding writers and poets studied in Nizhyn Higher School: Nikolay Gogol, Yevhen Hrebinka, V. Zabila, L. Hlibov, M. Herbel, Yu.
 Zbanatsky, Ye.
-Hutsalo, etc.
+Hutsalo, Yefim Karsky, etc.

 The history of higher school in Nizhyn is connected with the names of artists: Ya.-de-Balmen, M. Samokysh; actors: F. Stravynsky, M. Kazmin.
-Among the graduates of Nizhyn Higher School are well-known educators, scholars, statesmen, cultural figures: academicians M. Derzhavin, A. Bohomolets.
+Among the graduates of Nizhyn Higher School are well-known educators, scholars, statesmen, cultural figures: academicians M. Derzhavin, A. Bohomolets, T. Buhaiko.
 Its alumni S. Holub, L. Kostenko and others became Honoured Art Workers.

 At the time of the Prince Bezborodko Gymnasium of Higher Sciences a group of qualified teachers worked there: professors K. Shapalynsky, M. Belousov, F. Zinher and the artist K. Pavlov.

 The singer Alla Kudlai studied at Nizhyn Gogol State University.